ElektraInitiative/libelektra/src/plugins/resolver/README.md

 Note that the file permissions apply, so it might be possible for non-root to modify keys in system.

+### XDG Compatibility ###

+The resolver is fully [XDG compatible](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html) if configured with the variant:

+- xp, xh or xu for user (either using passwd, HOME or USER as fallback or any combination of these fallbacks)
+- x for system, no fallback necessary

+Additionally KDB_DB_USER needs to be left unchanged as `.config`.

+XDG_CONFIG_DIRS will be used to resolve system pathes the following
+way:

+- if unset or empty /etc/xdg will be used instead
+- all elements are searched in order of importance
+ - if a file was found, the search process is stopped
+ - if no file was found, the least important element will be used for potential write attempts.

 ## Reading Configuration ##

  1.) stat the file